davidjihwan/EInk-Camera/README.md

 The final enclosure looks like this: <br />
 <a href="url"><img src="Media/Images/Enclosure1.png" width="400">

-I also tried making a cardboard enclosure for the camera:
+I also tried making a cardboard enclosure for the camera: <br />
 <a href="url"><img src="Media/Images/CardboardEnclosure.png" width="400">